aptech/docs/docs/CR-diagrv.rst

     :param x:
     :type x: NxK matrix

-    :param v: ,K)x1 vector.
+    :param v:
-    :type v: min(N
+    :type v: min(N,K)x1 vector.

-    :returns: y (*NxK matrix*) equal to x with its principal diagonal elements equal to those of  v.
+    :returns: y (*NxK matrix*) equal to *x* with its principal diagonal elements equal to those of *v*.

 Remarks
 -------

-diag reverses the procedure and pulls the diagonal out of a matrix.
+:func:`diag` reverses the procedure and pulls the diagonal out of a matrix.

 Examples